Alli64/breakout1_animatedcontainer/README.md

 2. Open the project in your preferred IDE (e.g., VSCode, Android Studio).
 3. Run the app using `flutter run`.
 4. Tap on the container to see the implicit animations in action.
+5. Run `pub get` to ensure that all necessary dependencies are installed.